tgstation/tgstation/tgui-next/README.md

 Remember to always run a full build before submitting a PR.
 It creates a compressed javascript bundle which is then referenced from DM code.
-We prefer to keep it version controlled, so that people could build the game only with Dream Maker.
+We prefer to keep it version controlled, so that people could build the game just by using Dream Maker.

 ## Project structure

 - `/packages` - Each folder here represents a self-contained Node module.
-It works just like packages in Java.
 - `/packages/common` - Helper functions
 - `/packages/tgui/index.js` - Application entry point.
 - `/packages/tgui/components` - Basic UI building blocks.